HackerN64/F3DEX3/README.md

 in the vertex processing pipeline, saving some RSP time.

 If you care about performance, please do consider using the occlusion plane!
+RDP time savings of 3-4 ms are common in scenes with reasonable occlusion planes, and even saving a third of the total RDP time can sometimes happen.
-When it occludes even a small percentage of the total triangles drawn, not only is RDP time saved (which is the point), but RSP time is also saved when those tris are not drawn.
+Furthermore, when even a small percentage of the total triangles drawn are occluded, not only is RDP time saved (which is the point), but RSP time is also saved from not having to process those tris.
 This can offset the extra RSP time for computing the occlusion plane for all vertices.

 You can also build both the NOC and base microcodes into your ROM and switch between them on a per-frame basis.
 If there is no occlusion plane active or the